ministryofjustice/security-guidance/docs/acceptable-use-policy.md

 -   **POL.ITAUP.012**

-    All Users **must not** share or disclose any passwords with any other person.
+    All Users **MUST NOT** share or disclose any passwords with any other person.

 -   **POL.ITAUP.013**

-    All Users **must not:**
+    All Users **MUST NOT**:

     -   Attempt to gain unauthorised access to another User's IT account.
-    -   Attempt to use another Users access credentials to gain access to an ICT system.
+    -   Attempt to use another Users access credentials to gain access to an MoJ system.
     -   Attempt to access information for which they do not have a 'need-to-know'.
-    -   Use the same password on more than one ICT system.
+    -   Use the same password on more than one MoJ system.

 ## Legal and regulatory requirements

-There are a number of legal and regulatory requirements for which the MoJ must comply with, this in addition to HMG security policy as expressed in the [HMG Security Policy Framework](https://www.gov.uk/government/publications/security-policy-framework).
+There are a number of legal and regulatory requirements with which the MoJ must comply.
+This is in addition to HMG security policy as expressed in the [HMG Security Policy Framework](https://www.gov.uk/government/publications/security-policy-framework).

 -   **POL.ITAUP.014**

-    All Users **must be** made aware of legal and regulatory requirements they must adhere to when accessing MoJ ICT systems.
-This must be included as part of the SyOPs.
+    All Users **MUST** be made aware of the legal and regulatory requirements that they must adhere to when accessing MoJ systems.
+The list of legal and regulatory requirements must be included as part of the SyOPs.

 ## MoJ's Corporate Image

-Communications sent from MoJ ICT systems or products developed using them \(e.g. MoJ branded document or PowerPoint presentation\) can damage the public image of the MoJ if, it is for purposes not in the interest of the MoJ, or, it is abusive, offensive, defamatory, obscene, or indecent, or, of such a nature as to bring the MoJ or any its employees into disrepute.
+Communications sent from MoJ systems, or products developed using them such as MoJ branded documents or PowerPoint presentations, can damage the public image of the MoJ if it is for purposes not in the interest of the MoJ, or if it is abusive, offensive, defamatory, obscene, or indecent, or if it is of such a nature as to bring the MoJ or any its employees into disrepute.

 -   **POL.ITAUP.015**

-    All Users **must ensure** that MoJ ICT systems are not used in an abusive, offensive, defamatory, obscene, or indecent, or, of such a nature as to bring the MoJ or any its employees into disrepute.
+    All Users **MUST** ensure that MoJ systems are not used in an abusive, offensive, defamatory, obscene, or indecent, or other such nature as to bring the MoJ or any its employees into disrepute.

 ## Potential to cause offence and harm

-The MoJ has a duty of care to all staff and to provide a positive working environment, part of this involves ensuring all staff maintain a high standard of behaviour and conduct.
+The MoJ has a duty of care to all staff and to provide a positive working environment.
+Part of this involves ensuring all staff maintain a high standard of behaviour and conduct.

 -   **POL.ITAUP.016**

-    MoJ ICT systems **must not** be used for any activity that will cause offence to MoJ employees, customers, suppliers, partners or visitors, or in a way that violates the [MoJ Code of Conduct](https://intranet.justice.gov.uk/guidance/hr/conduct-behaviour/).
+    MoJ systems **MUST NOT** be used for any activity that might cause offence to MoJ employees, customers, suppliers, partners or visitors, or in a way that violates the [MoJ Code of Conduct](https://intranet.justice.gov.uk/guidance/hr/conduct-behaviour/).

 ## Personal use

-The MoJ permits limited personal use of its ICT systems provided this does not conflict or interfere with normal business activities.
-The MoJ monitors the use of its IT systems and any personal use is subject to monitoring and auditing \(see [here](#monitoring-of-communications) \), and may also be retained in backup format even after deletion from live systems.
+The MoJ permits limited personal use of its IT systems, provided this does not conflict or interfere with normal business activities.
+The MoJ monitors the use of its IT systems.
+Any use of MoJ systems, including personal use, is subject to monitoring and auditing \(see [here](#monitoring-of-communications) \).
+Information about the use, for example log files, might be retained in backup format even after deletion from live systems.

-The MoJ reserves the right to restrict personal use of its ICT systems.
+The MoJ reserves the right to monitor, log, and restrict personal use of its systems.
 The main methods employed are:

--   Filtering of Internet and e-mail traffic – All Internet and e-mail traffic is filtered and analysed, further details are provided [here](#electronic-messaging-and-use-of-the-internet).
+-   **Filtering of Internet and e-mail traffic**

+    All Internet and e-mail traffic is filtered and analysed, further details are provided [here](#electronic-messaging-and-use-of-the-internet).

+-   **Policy and procedures**

--   Policy and procedures – This policy and associated SyOPs set out the restrictions placed on the use of an ICT system.
+    This policy and associated SyOPs set out the restrictions placed on the use of an MoJ system.

 -   **POL.ITAUP.017**

-    Users **must ensure** any personal use of MoJ ICT systems does not conflict or interfere with normal business activities.
+    Users **MUST** ensure that any personal use of MoJ systems does not conflict or interfere with normal business activities.
 Any conflict is to be reported to their line manager.

 -   **POL.ITAUP.018**

-    Users **must ensure** that any personal use of MoJ ICT systems is inline with any applicable SyOPs and this policy.
+    Users **MUST** ensure that any personal use of MoJ systems is compatible with any applicable SyOPs and this policy.

 -   **POL.ITAUP.019**

-    Users **must be** aware that any personal use of MoJ ICT systems which contravenes any applicable SyOPs, or this policy, constitutes a breach of the IT Security Policy and may result in disciplinary action.
+    Users **MUST** be aware that any personal use of MoJ systems which contravenes any applicable SyOPs, or this policy, constitutes a breach of the [IT Security Policy](it-security-policy-overview.md) and might result in disciplinary action.

 ## Maintaining system and data integrity